tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # Genome-wide CRISPR screens of T cell exhaustion identify chromatin remodeling factors that limit T cell persistence
  - chronic stimulation assay
  - *in vivo* validation of screen results (perturbation of INO80 and BAF chromatin remodeling complexes improves T cell persistence in tumors)
+# Holistic approach to immune checkpoint inhibitor-related adverse events
+ - irAEs usually occur within the first months after ICI treatment but can develop as early as after the first dose or as late as years after ICI treatment
+ - glucocorticoids are usually used to manage irAEs, other immunosuppressive agents as well
+ - CTLA-4 on T cells (mostly CD4<sup>+</sup>) interacts with CD80/86 on antigen presenting cells (outcompetes CD28 for CD80/86), CTLA-4 modulates T<sub>regs</sub> (gatekeepers for prevention of autoimmunity)
+ - PD-1 on T cells (mostly CD8<sup>+</sup>) interacts with PD-L1 on tumor cells and antigen presenting cells
+ - endocrinopathies (T1D, hypothyroidism) and rheumatological toxicities (arthritis) are most common chronic irAEs
+ - **shared antigens between tumor and peripheral normal tissue may drive both antitumor responses and organ-specific autoimmunity, activating tumor/auto-reactive T cells**
+ - organ-specific autoantibodies can predict organ-specific irAEs
+ - baseline immune cell profiles are being studied as predictors of irAEs: high CD2<sup>low</sup> PD-1<sup>+</sup> B cells, high eosinophil count, high proliferation of control memory CD8<sup>+</sup> T cells, higher expression of CD27/28 on CD4/8 effector T cells, increased activated CD4 memory T cells and TCR diversity
 # Identifying specificity groups in the T cell receptor repertoire
  - TCR sequences are diverse
  - here, they define the minimal requirements for TCR antigen specificity through analysis of TCR sequences using a panel of pMHC tetramer sorted cells and structural data
- - GLIPH algorithm: grouping of lymphocyte interactions by paratope hotspots, clusters TCRs with high probability of sharing specificity owing to conserved motifs and similarity of CDR3 sequences
+ - GLIPH algorithm: grouping of lymphocyte interactions by paratrope hotspots, clusters TCRs with high probability of sharing specificity owing to conserved motifs and similarity of CDR3 sequences
 # Immune-Related Adverse Events and Their Association With the Effectiveness of PD-1/PD-L1 Inhibitors in Non-Small Cell Lung Cancer: A Real-World Study From China
  - see more antitumor response in irAE group compared to non-irAE group, irAE associated with progression-free survival but not with overall survival
 # Immune-Related Gene Expression Profiling After PD-1 Blockade in Non–Small Cell Lung Carcinoma, Head and Neck Squamous Cell Carcinoma, and Melanoma
  - most patients exhibit partial/complete resistance to PD-1 blockade
  - study patients with various cancers treated with PD-1 blockade
  - **identify 23 immune-related genes/signatures linked to response and progression-free survival**
- - **PD1 gene expression along with 12 signatures tracking CD8 and CD4 T-cell activation, natural killer cells, and IFN activation associated significantly with nonprogressive disease and progression free survival**
+ - **PD1 gene expression along with 12 signatures tracking CD8 and CD4 T-cell activation, natural killer cells, and IFN activation associated significantly with non-progressive disease and progression free survival**
 # Improving CAR-T immunotherapy: overcoming the challenges of T cell exhaustion
  - **CAR (chimeric antigen receptor) allows modified T cells to mount antigen-specific immune response to cells bearing CAR target antigen independently of MHC**
  - CAR T cell therapy failure often attributed to antigen escape (selection pressure under CAR T surveillance leads to emergence of antigen-negative tumors), but relapse can occur with antigen-positive tumors (can be hard for CAR T cells to access tumor cells for example due to regulatory T cells in tumor secreting inhibitory cytokines)